jsborjesson/dotfiles/README.md

 **Don't forget to run `rbenv rehash` after installing a gem that adds commands (like bundler).**

-### Tmux

-Starting a new terminal session is not enough to enable the clipboard settings in tmux, you might have to run:

-    tmux kill-server

 ## Reinstallation

 If you're doing a complete reinstall there are a few extra steps you need to